 Thanks to grandma, I got to diversify Sweet T’s diaper stash!
 At 14 pounds, she is in that awkward stage between sizes (yellow edge is a little snug while red is slightly big), but we went ahead and made the switch to red edge for comfort’s sake.
-I was all set to order more Cloth-eez prefolds from Green Mountain Diapers when my mom asked if I had seen the Cloth-eez Workhorse Diapers.
-I had considered adding some fitted diapers to the fluff stash, but didn’t realize that Cloth-eez made one.
-As much as I love their prefolds (other prefolds I’ve tried so far aren’t good for anything but stuffing a pocket diaper at night) I was excited to give their prefitted a try.
-Especially since it was grandma’s treat!
+I was all set to order more Cloth eez prefolds from Green Mountain Diapers when my mom asked if I had seen the Cloth eez Workhorse Diapers.
+I had considered adding some fitted diapers to the fluff stash, but didn’t realize that Cloth eez made one.
+As much as I love their prefolds (other prefolds I’ve tried so far aren’t good for anything but stuffing a pocket diaper at night) I was excited to give the Cloth eez Workhorse a try, especially since it was grandma’s treat!

 I neglected to take a picture of the diapers before prepping since I was so anxious to try out my Rockin’ Greens samples.
-Here’s what the diaper looks like freshly prepped.
+Here’s what the Cloth Eez Workhorse diapers look like freshly prepped.

 The Workhorse comes with or without snaps.
 I opted for snapless so I can use a Snappi and get more adjustability since Sweet T is between sizes right now.

 Sweet T is happy to model for you.
 She can’t keep her feet down during a diaper change any more.
 They are just too interesting!

 Notice how tight I can get the waist since I opted for snapless Cloth eez Workhorse diapers.
 Hopefully when she’s outgrowing this size I’ll be able to make them last even longer by making the waist very loose and get a few extra weeks out of them before moving up to the brown edge.